Standard #: LAFS.4.SL.1.1 (Archived Standard)

 Turn Up the Heat!

-In this 4th grade MEA, students will work in groups to develop a procedure to rank which company would offer the best pot holders.
+In this Model-Eliciting Activity (MEA), students will work in groups to develop a procedure to rank which company would offer the best pot holders.
 Students will consider factors such materials, heat resistance, durability, Physical properties ( shape and color) and appearance to help pick the best option.
 Students will apply their knowledge of how heat transfers and understanding of materials that don't conduct heat energy to help evaluate the companies.

 Help Me Build a Roller Coaster